ACalza/UofTBiohacks/static/src/markdown/faq.md

 Theme of UofT BioHacks 2016 is bioinformatics and computational biology.

-### Does registration guarantee a space in the hackathon?
+### Does registration guarantee a space at UofT BioHacks 2016?

 Due to the high demand and limited space, registration does not guarantee a spot in the competitions.
 Selected candidates will recieve an invitation email.
 Candidates who accept the invitations will be guaranteed for a spot in the competition.
 Priority will be given to members who have detailed registration forms and are in groups.